-However: “The genetic diversity is so wide that in Pouteria , for example, it is very difficult to establish constant differences between the ‘species’ of certain groups” (León, 2000: p.171).
+However, the genetic diversity is so broad in Pouteria that it is very difficult to establish consistent differences among the ‘species’ of certain groups (León, 2000: p.171).

 Products with lucuma to buy online!

-The word lucuma comes from the Quechua phrase Iluku uma which means old man’s head .
-It is a flagship product of Peru that grows in the Amazon, on the coast and in the foothills of the Andes mountain range; There are more than forty varieties in that country (Super Foods Peru, 2020).
+The word lucuma comes from the Quechua phrase Iluku uma which means old man’s head.
+It is a flagship product of Peru that grows in the Amazon, on the coast, and in the foothills of the Andes mountain range.
+There are more than forty varieties in the country (Super Foods Peru, 2020).

-It is also grown in Chile and Ecuador, although its significant production is in Peru, which alone contributes around 88% of world production (Solís Aguilar,
+It is also grown in Chile and Ecuador, although its most significant production is in Peru, which alone accounts for around 88% of world production (Solís Aguilar, 2015).

 The lúcumo is a perennial tree that can reach up to 20 meters in height.

-The fruit is generally a drupe; Its cultivars are spherical or ellipsoidal fruits covered with a green skin if it is not ripe, which changes to brown with its maturation.
+The fruit is generally a drupe; its cultivars are spherical or ellipsoidal fruits covered with a green skin before it ripens, changing to brown with its maturation.

 The most common way to consume lucuma is as a freeze-dried powder or flour (Superalimentos.pro).